dustinpfister/blog_posts/_posts/threejs-depth-material.md

 layout: post
 categories: three.js
 id: 859
-updated: 2021-05-04 14:23:27
+updated: 2021-05-04 14:27:37
-version: 1.21
+version: 1.22
 ---

 The [depth material](https://threejs.org/docs/#api/en/materials/MeshDepthMaterial) in [threejs](https://threejs.org/) is a material that shows depth of a mesh object, it is based on the near and far values of a camera and of course the distance of that camera from the mesh.
+There are a [few materials](/2018/04/30/threejs-materials/) to choose from when it comes to skinning a mesh object, and I typical like to go with the basic material, or the standard material.
+However there are some good things to write about when it comes to the depth materials, and what branches off from the use of the material.

 So in this post I thought I would write about a few examples about this kind of material, and in the process of doing so I think I will be touching base on some things that have to do with cameras also.
 For example there is adjusting the near and far values of a camera as a way to change how the depth material looks and when doing so a method needs to be called each time to update the projection matrix.

 <!-- more -->